 At the Sumas delivery point in Abbotsford, BC, the Trans Mountain Pipeline connects with the Trans Mountain Puget Sound Pipeline, a system that has been shipping Canadian crude oil products since 1954 to Washington state refineries in Anacortes, Cherry Point and Ferndale.
 This 111 kilometres (69 miles) pipeline system is made up of 16 to 20 inch pipe and has the capacity for up to about 240,000 bpd (28,600 m3 per day) depending on petroleum types transported and the balance of deliveries between the two destinations – Anacortes and Ferndale

-The Puget Sound Pipeline Puget transported approximately 191 million barrels/day (mbbl/day) of mostly light crude in 2016, comprising approximately one-third of the collective capacity of all refineries in the Anacortes and Ferndale area.
+The Puget Sound Pipeline Puget transported approximately 191 thousand barrels/day (mbbl/day) of mostly light crude in 2016, comprising approximately one-third of the collective capacity of all refineries in the Anacortes and Ferndale area.
 Not only that but the Puget Sound Pipeline is capable of being expanded to approximately 500 mbbl/d from 240 mbbl/d today simply by adding a few pump stations.
 The pipe is big enough, but it has never been expanded because there was not enough source material in the Trans Mountain to justify its upgrade.

 The PBO chooses not to include the value of this pipeline, apparently because: